Enhanced detectability of axion's electromagnetic response with a RF-excited magnetic field in cavity: Conclusions and Discussions.

-On the feasibility of the proposed UHTD, we provided the relevant solved approaches.
-For example, for the implementation of the generated first-order EMRs (which is significantly stronger that the second-order one obtained by the existing HTD) in the significantly strong zeroth-order deterministic EM background without any axion information (induced by the additionally applied rf-modulated magnetic field), we argued that the relevant filtering schemes could be utilized for the resolvable detections.
-Next, by increasing the cooling power and using the good enough thermal conductivity, we argued that the unwanted heating effect of the strong zeroth-order EM background could be effectively.
+We now discuss the feasibility of the proposed UHTD.
+First, we argued that various robust filtering techniques could be utilized to implement the signal detection, although the strength of the generated 1st EMR signal is significantly weaker than that of the zeroth-order applied RF- or microwave signal (e.g., $P^{(0)}_{\rm rf}=1.19\times10^{-2}\rm W$ for $\tilde{B}=1\rm ~\mu T$ ).
+However, the latter one can be served, in principle, as an additional noise with the known frequency $\omega_B$, while the frequency of the 1st EMRs of axion could be physically generated as $\omega_a\pm\omega_B$.
+Next, by increasing the cooling power and using the materials with sufficiently good thermal conductivity, the unwanted heating effect of the strong zeroth-order EM background noise could be avoided effectively.
+Additionally, although the analysis demonstrated here is just based on an idealized one-dimensional configuration, the proposal could be directly applied to the practical three-dimensional cylindrical cavity detectors.

-Anyway, given the transverse rf-modulated magnetic field technique has been widely applied in the magnetic resonance imaging field, upgrading the existing HTD to significantly enhance the detection sensitivity of the axions in rf waveband is particularly desirable.
-Although the analysis demonstrated here is just based on the idealized one-dimensional configuration, the proposal could be directly applied to the practical three-dimensional cylindrical cavity detector configuration.
-By significantly enhancing the detection sensitivity of the HTD, verifying the existence of the axions in rf-wave band by probing their first-order EMRs should be something to look forward to, both theoretically and experimentally.
+Anyway, given the transverse RF-excited magnetic field technique has been widely applied in the usual magnetic resonance imaging field, it is particularly desirable to upgrade the existing HTD to significantly enhance the detection sensitivity of the axion field by additionally applying the transverse RF-excited magnetic field for axion field detection is particularly desirable.